KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

     dword   MatchWord
     byte    "ModuleName      "
+    hword   ModuleDataSize
-    dword   ModuleFlags
+    hword   ModuleFlags
-    dword   DisplacementToJumpTable
+    hword   DisplacementToJumpTable
-    dword   DisplacementToNextModule
+    hword   DisplacementToNextModule	; 22 bytes

 The `MatchWord` field **must** begin on an 8-byte boundary, which must also be the very first 64-bit word of the module.
 The value of `MatchWord` currently must equal $05ADC0DEFEEDC0DE.
-This sequence of bytes is statistically improbable to appear in legitimate code, and therefore serves as a nice tag indicating the presence of a module.
+This sequence of bytes is statistically improbable to appear in legitimate code *or* static data, and therefore serves as a nice tag indicating the presence of a module.

 The `ModuleName` field consists of up to 16 ASCII characters, padded by spaces.
-Spaces may *not* appear inside the name.
 Some example module names are below:

     byte    "executive       "
-    byte    "filesystem      "
+    byte    "file system     "
     byte    "gpio            "
-    byte    "illglInsnHandler"
+    byte    "IllegalInstHndlr"

 The fixed-length text field was selected because it requires only two `bne` or `beq` instructions to test for (in)equality,